North Nazimabad: History

+Blocks of North Nazimabad

+North Nazimabad has been divided into blocks A-U. Each block has a certain sized lot, which range from 120 sqyd, all the up to 3000 sqyd.
+The most expensive, and lucrative area to buy a home in the place is block F. Where homes can range from $700,000-$3,500,000 (USD) approx, depending on the lot size.
+The town has now also become one of the most population dense places in the city, which has resulted in many high-rise apartments, and condos blocks to be built.
+This has resulted in skyrocketing prices for residential properties, leaving many citizens out-priced of a once affordable suburban town.

-Urban planning
+Urban Nazimabad

-North Nazimabad was planned and designed in the late 1950s by calramos Scarpa & Aldo Rossi, the Italian planners and architects.
-But in the early 1960s, the capital of Pakistan was transferred from Karachi to newly developed capital Islamabad.
+North Nazimabad was planned and designed in the late 1950s by Carlo Scarpa and Aldo Rossi, the Italian planners and architects.
+In the early 1960s, the capital of Pakistan was transferred from Karachi to the newly developed capital Islamabad.
 On account of these two factors, it is known as a well-planned outskirts of Karachi with blocks located alphabetically.
-North Nazimabad Town has a moderate literacy rate. and a relatively low street crime rate.
-With every passing day its becoming a posh suburb where previously It was considered as a upper middle class suburb of Karachi.
+North Nazimabad Town has a moderate literacy rate. and relatively low street crime rate.
+It is gradually becoming a posh suburb where previously It was considered an upper middle class suburb of Karachi.
 In January 2005, Karachi city mayor Naimatullah Khan inaugurated a model park for the people of North Nazimabad.

-In November 2007, it was announced by the Karachi city mayor Syed Mustafa Kamal that a gymkhana would be constructed on a 4.7 acres of land to provide recreation facilities to the middle-class people of North Nazimabad.
+In November 2007, then Karachi city mayor Syed Mustafa Kamal announced that a gymkhana would be constructed on a 4.7 acres of land to provide recreation facilities to the middle-class people of North Nazimabad.